Quasipolynomial Normalisation in Deep Inference via Atomic Flows and Threshold Formulae: Propositional Logic in Deep Inference

 {\mathsf{SKSg}} {{\gw{\downarrow}}} {{\gw{\uparrow}}} {{\gc{\downarrow}}} {{\gc{\uparrow}}} {{\gi{\downarrow}}} Besides $\SKS$, another standard deep-inference system is $\SKSg$, which is the same as $\SKS$, except that it does not contain medial and its structural rules are not restricted to atoms.
 In particular, we use in this paper the rules

 Clearly, a derivation in $\SKS$ is also a derivation in $\SKSg$.
 It can easily be proved that $\SKS$ and all its fragments containing the logical and $=$ rules polynomially simulate, respectively, $\SKSg$ and its corresponding fragments \cite{BrusGugl:07:On-the-P:fk}.
-For example, $\{\swi,\med,=,\acd\}$ polynomially simulates $\{\swi,=,\gcd\}$, and $\aSKS=\{\swi,\med,=,\aid,\awd,\acd,\acu\}$ polynomially simulates $\{\swi,=,\gid,\gwd,\gcd,\gcu\}$ (where $\gid$ is the nonatomic identity).
-This allows us to transfer properties from $\SKS$ to $\SKSg$; in particular, the main result in this paper, \emph{i.e.}, that $\SKS$ proofs can be transformed into analytic ones in quasipolynomial time, holds also for $\SKSg$ proofs.
+For example, $\{\swi,\med,=,\acd\}$ polynomially simulates $\{\swi,=,\gcd\}$.
+This allows us to transfer properties from $\SKS$ to $\SKSg$; in particular, the main result in this paper, \emph{i.e.}, that $\SKS$ proofs can be transformed into cut-free ones in quasipolynomial time, holds also for $\SKSg$ proofs.
 One reason to work with $\SKS$ instead of $\SKSg$, as we do in this paper, is that atomicity of rules allows us to use atomic flows more conveniently.